 5. Global capabilities and commercial excellence

-Building and delivering best-in-class commercial capabilities across all stages, such projects include therapeutic area (TA) strategy development; commercial optimization and excellence; omnichannel customer experience engagement; voice-of-the-customer strategy; patient centricity; patient support strategy; companion diagnostics strategy; salesforce sizing, mapping, and training; organization transformation and change management; and market research management.
+Life science leaders are increasingly focused on building and delivering best-in-class commercial capabilities across all stages.
+To aid their efforts, independent commercial talent are available to help with projects like therapeutic area (TA) strategy development; commercial optimization and excellence; omnichannel customer experience engagement; voice-of-the-customer strategy; patient centricity; patient support strategy; companion diagnostics strategy; salesforce sizing, mapping, and training; organization transformation and change management; and market research management.

 Example project: